sauravbiswasiupr/CVPR/README.md

 The test_set_hidden variables now contain numpy array of size 2004 * 500
 Each 500 col vector is a feature for a test image passed through the autoencoder and its hidden rep calculated

+For reading the image labels use this
+>>f = h5py.File("labels_256_gray.h5")
+>>labels = f["labels"]

+All the labels are same for red , green , blue or grayscale channels but separate named ones have been saved for the sake of brevity

+NOTE : Please use different file pointers to read different .h5 files

 ##More updates as more code is done